top of page

 A systematic approach can help identify the best candidates for outsourcing:

-Time-Consuming Tasks: Tasks that require a significant amount of time but may not be the highest priority for the individual to perform personally.
+• Time-Consuming Tasks: Tasks that require significant time but may not be the highest priority for the individual to perform personally.

-Low-Impact, High-Effort Tasks: Utilizing a framework like the Gartner Quadrant (see table below) can help identify tasks that consume considerable energy but yield little valuable return.
+• Low-Impact, High-Effort Tasks: Using a framework such as the Gartner Quadrant (see table below) can help identify tasks that consume considerable energy but yield little valuable return.
 These are prime candidates for delegation or elimination.

 Using the Gartner Quadrant for Task Prioritization and Delegation:

-This visual tool helps categorize tasks based on their impact and the effort required, providing structure to combat decision paralysis.
+This visual tool helps categorize tasks by impact and effort, providing structure to combat decision paralysis.

 Tasks falling into the "Low Impact, High Effort" quadrant are the strongest candidates for delegation or elimination.
 Tasks in "High Impact, High Effort" may also be delegated if they don't require the individual's specific expertise.